What is a Pyramid Scheme?

 4. No proof of revenue from retail sales

 Before joining any scheme, one should ask for proof of revenue.
 For example, they can ask to see financial statements, which should be audited by a professional CPA.
 The records will show the kind of activities the company is involved in.
-As a rule of thumb, a scheme should be getting revenue from the sale of products or services and not from recruiting individuals.
+As a rule of thumb, a scheme should be getting revenue primarily from the sale of products or services rather than from recruiting individuals.

 A pyramid scheme is a scam that is founded on an unsustainable business model.
 It involves getting individuals to join some sort of an investment scheme at a fee.
 The new recruits then need to get more people to join so that they can recover their investment and make profits.